1) The key

 with.
 Cuba, after all these decades, is a prime example.
 But so

 is Iran and North Korea.
-Why leave our image to our enemies to
+Why should we allow our world image to be shaped by

-create?
+our enemies?
 History is very clear on this.
-Our present policy contributes
+Our present

 8) Arthur's

-strength comes from winning people over to his side.
+strength comes from winning people over to what is right and good.
 One does

-not do this by ignoring the opposition party.
+not do this by constantly and blindly contending with the opposition party.
 He understands that

-a voter mandate of 1 or 2 % is not a mandate at all.
-By ignoring
+a voter mandate based on 1 or 2 % is not a mandate at all.
+By

-the wishes of half the population, indeed, by blatantly defying
+ignoring the wishes of half the populationindeed, by blatantly

-their wishes at every turn, the stage is set for eventual failure.
+defying their wishes at every turnthe stage is set for eventual

-No one profits, in the long run, by fueling partisan bickering,
+failure.
+No one profits in the long run by fueling partisan bickeringother

-other than talks show hosts and politician consultants.
-The
+than talks show hosts and political consultants.
+The people

 9) Arthur,

-through example and command, works to raise the level of political
+through the leadership of truth and example, works to raise the level of political

 discourse and cooperation.